 - 1. TPACs play an important role in the TP process but are not yet fully operational.
 Additional efforts are needed to strengthen TPAC operations and contributions to the TP process. - 2.
 Routine use of no cost internet-based mechanisms for regular coordination (e.g. to finalize proposal ratings) and updates (e.g. on lessons learned) would contribute greatly to this end. - 3.
-Establishing working procedures/modalities would also be useful, including designating a Secretariat Focal Point for each TPAC and a TPAC chair to provide leadership. - 4.
+Establishing standard working procedures and modalities would also be useful, including designating a Secretariat Focal Point for each TPAC, as well as a TPAC chair to provide leadership. - 4.
 Annual TPAC meetings are desirable to foster a team approach.
-Given scarce resources, meetings could be supported through voluntary contributions (BWPs) or programme support.
+Given scarce resources, meetings could be supported through voluntary contributions (in the context of BWPs) or through programme support.
 At a minimum, TPACs should meet at key stages in the TP process (e.g. TPD/MP approval, TP evaluations). - 5.
 TPACs can be most effective if comprised of individuals with a diversity of TP expertise at various levels.
 Establishing basic TPAC qualifications may be useful to fulfill TPAC functions. - 6.
 Continuity among TPAC members is needed to develop and maintain a good understanding of ITTO and TP procedures and build relationships and synergies.
 This should be considered when inviting individuals to serve on TPACs. - 7.
 It will also be important to establish that TPAC candidates have the time needed to devote to TPAC duties, particularly in the absence of dedicated annual TPAC meetings.